quocdang1998/merlin/docs/source/index.rst

    \chapter{Introduction}

-Merlin is a package written in C++, with Python wrapper package made possible by `Cython <https://cython.readthedocs.io/en/latest/>`_ for processing, evaluating and interpolating multidimensional dataset.
-It fastens calculations by exploiting the parallelism of CPU and HPC system equipped with multiple GPUs.
+Merlin is a library written in C++ / `CUDA <https://docs.nvidia.com/cuda/index.html>`_ , with a Python interface made possible by
-The tool-kit is scalable to big dataset thanks to its support for thread-safe out-of-core array.
+`Cython <https://cython.readthedocs.io/en/latest/>`_ for processing and interpolating multi-parameterized cross sections resulted from the lattice calculation step in the two-step scheme :cite:p:`galia2020dynamic`.

+Here are some major features:

+-  **Polynomial interpolation**: interpolate a dataset over a multidimensional Cartesian grid by Lagrange :cite:p:`berrut2004barycentric` and Newton method :cite:p:`neidinger2019multivariate`.

+-  **Sparse grid**: apply the polynomial interpolation over a hierarchical grid :cite:p:`garcke2006sparse`.

+-  **Parallelism**: accelerate the calculation of coefficients and evaluation of the interpolation by transporting the workload to GPUs.

 .. raw:: html

    <h2>Where to go from here ?</h2>

 .. grid:: 3
    :gutter: 1
    :class-container: .container-lg